Y-Sweet and Your App

 - A Y-Sweet server, which syncs data across users with Yjs and persists your data in blob storage.

-If you're building with Nextjs, your server and client will server
+If you're building with Nextjs, your server and client will be part of the same Nextjs codebase.

 Check out the following tutorials for how to setup and build a realtime, collaborative app with Y-Sweet.